jeffh/check.statem/doc/basics/getting_started.md

 commands.
 Usually that means something about the preconditions is preventing it from doing so.

-Since `check!` doesn't use an implementation to compare against.
+Since `check!` doesn't have an implementation to compare against.
 No verification of `verify` methods are made.

 ## Generating Test Programs